SBB Ce 6/6: Service

-The locomotive was used to pull good trains between Bern and Thun.
+Originally delivered to SBB's Bern depot as an Fc 2x3/3 number 12200, it was reclassified into a Ce 6/6 and renumbered 14101 in 1920.
+The locomotive was used to pull goods trains between Bern and Thun.
 It was retired early in 1937 due to the high maintenance costs inherent in running a unique engine.

 Röthenbachsäge

 The Ce 6/6 was known as Röthenbachsäge, named after the sawmill near Röthenbach im Emmental, due to the mechanical sawing sound of its low speed engine.